-In this article, automotive engineer, Erin Shipp, P.E., discusses some of the engineering solutions that are used to improve safety for those entering and exiting large trucks.
-She also discusses the three point rule and other safety procedures that should be followed to prevent potentially serious injuries.
+In this article, one of our automotive engineering experts explains some of the engineering solutions that are used to improve safety for those entering and exiting large trucks.
+This includes a discussion of the three point rule and other safety procedures that should be followed to prevent potentially serious injuries.

 In the trucking industry, there is a very specific way of getting into and out of a large truck.
 Federal Motor Carrier Safety Regulation Subpart L has requirements in sections 399.201 through 211 that specifically apply to High Profile Cab Over Engine (COE) trucks that have been in effect since 1982.
 That standard states:

 Any person entering or exiting the cab or accessing the rear portion of a high profile COE truck or truck-tractor shall be afforded sufficient steps and handholds, and/or deck plates to allow the user to have at least 3 limbs in contact with the truck or truck-tractor at any time.

 This is normally referred to as the “three point rule” and is referenced in instructions for climbing ladders, poles, trees, and even in rock climbing.
 By having 3 limbs in contact with the equipment, if one were to slip, a fall is less likely to occur.

 When this standard for Cab over Engine trucks came into effect, many manufacturers used the guidelines for all of their vehicles, including conventional cabs and all rear of cab access.
 Truck drivers are taught the three point rule in driver training and by responsible trucking companies.

 - Only climb on or get off when the equipment or vehicle is stationary